nuspell/nuspell/README.md

   - Cmake version 3.8 or newer
   - Git
   - Ronn
-  - Boost headers version 1.62 or newer
+  - Boost headers version >= 1.48 (needed only for the CLI tool, not the library)

 Run-time (and build-time) dependencies: